meshlet/ARSC/README.md

 * *VGA controller* - implements VGA synchronization circuit and rendering.
 * *Video RAM* - implemented as a dual-port on-chip memory.
 * *PS/2 Keyboard controller* - PS/2 receiver and keyboard interface circuit.
-* *ARSC assembler* - compiles a program written in the ARSC assembly language into ARSC machine code ready to be run by the ARSC CPU.
+* *ARSC assembler* - translates the ARSC assembly program into the ARSC executable code ready to be run by the ARSC CPU.

 ## Supported FPGAs